jdredman/vim-config/README.md

 set number
 set ruler

-" Auto indent by filetype [not sure if this is 100% working?] if has('filetype') filetype indent on endif
+" Auto indent by filetype
+if has('filetype')
+  filetype indent on
+endif